Symmetries as Ground States of Local Superoperators: Hydrodynamic Implications: Examples of Low-Energy Excitations

 where $k$ in the first sum is quantized as $2\pi n/L$ for $0 \leq n \leq L-1$ and we have taken the $L \rt \infty$ limit to go from the sum to the integral, and $\mathcal{I}_0$ is the modified Bessel function of the first kind.
 Note that the late-time dependence can also be easily recovered by simply substituting the ``slow mode" dispersion relation that $\sim k^2$, which directly leads to $\overline{C_{Z_j}(t)} \sim \frac{1}{\sqrt{t}}$, consistent with diffusive systems.
 It is also possible to recover the Gaussian spatial spreading nature of the two-point correlation of Eq.~(\ref{eq:2ptcorrelationavg}) which in the $L \rt \infty$ limit leads to the integral

 where in the second line ${\mathcal{I}}_\nu$ is the modified Bessel function of the first kind of index $\nu=j-j'$, while the last line shows behavior for $\kappa t \gg 1$.
 The Gaussian nature of the correlation function in Eq.~(\ref{eq:corrU1}), with a variance growing linearly in $t$ is consistent with the prediction of diffusion.
 It is easy to see that similar results hold in higher dimensions, and the complete weight of the local spin operator $\oket{Z_j}$ is within the one-spin-flip spin wave band.
 This allows us to compute the ensemble-averaged correlation functions, recovering the standard results expected from diffusion, e.g., the decay of autocorrelations as $\sim t^{-\frac{d}{2}}$ in $d$ dimensions.
+Moreover, as discussed in App.~\ref{app:extraneous_features}, the super-Hamiltonian can be different if one starts with a different set of generators of the bond algebra $\mA_{U(1)}$, and it need not be solvable or $SU(2)$-symmetric.
+However, the ground states are always the same by construction, and on physical grounds we expect the $\sim k^2$ dispersion of the low-energy excitations to be the same as long as the generator set is chosen to be local, since it still represents a $U(1)$ symmetric Brownian circuit.
+Indeed, the gap in longer-range Hamiltonians with this set of ground states was studied numerically in \cite{moudgalya2021spectral} and was shown to be consistent with $\sim 1/L^2$ scaling for a system of size $L$, and the $\sim k^2$ form of low-energy excitations was argued based on mappings to a field theory. \footnote{Additional evidence for this phenomenon comes from the construction of explicit trial states for low-energy excitations above the ferromagnetic ground states of Eq.~(\ref{eq:HeisenbergGSop}), which exactly map to the states of Eq.~(\ref{eq:HeisenbergGS}).
+Since the ferromagnetic states form towers of QMBS as discussed in Sec.~\ref{subsubsec:towerofQMBS}, the trial states are the so-called asymptotic scars~\cite{gotta2023asymptotic} reviewed in Sec.~\ref{subsec:asymptoticQMBS}, which are states orthogonal to the ferromagnetic multiplet with energy variance $\sim 1/L^2$.
+Asymptotic QMBS were explicitly constructed in Ref.~\cite{gotta2023asymptotic} in a particular class of spin-1 XY-like models hosting an exact QMBS tower qualitatively similar to the ferromagnetic multiplet, and the same arguments and trial states hold when the QMBS states are actually the frustration-free ground states rather than in the middle of the spectrum.
+These trial states then provide upper bounds for the nearby excitation energies dispersing as $\sim k^2$.
+Alternately, the trial states can also be constructed using standard tools such as the Feynman-Bijl ansatz on top of the ferromagnetic multiplet~\cite{ogunnaike2023unifying}. }